 Field-hunting tip

-Look in hydrothermal quartz veins country — that is the host setting where erzwiesite typically forms.
+Look in hydrothermal quartz veins country, the host setting where erzwiesite typically forms.
 If you start seeing galena, quartz, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, microscopic inclusions habit, so train your eye for that shape before scanning the outcrop.